How to Write a Viral Blog Post: A Quick Guide to Attract Maximum Eyeballs for Your Content

 2. Use a combination of text and pictures.

 If words alone can create so much hype, imagine what sort of a response your blog would generate if you were to attach graphic images with it or embed short, fun videos.
 Images and videos can be a great way to capture attention.
-And if you are sharing something that people care about, they are likely to hit the ‘like’ button on your blog post and share it with their friends and families.
+If you are sharing something that people care about, they are likely to hit the ‘like’ button on your blog post and share it with their friends and families.
 People generally love visual content as it gives them a break from long blocks of written text.

 However, one important thing to note here is that not every visual post will go viral.
 There is a very fine line between posts with infographics that go viral on the internet and those that don’t.
 The main difference is that successful ones are quick to deliver their message, without consuming much of their readers’ time.
 In short, they jump right to the point.